LogeshwarTheDataIntellect/Budget-Sales-Analysis-/README.md

 ## Acknowledgments
-- Unified Mentor Private Limited for providing the dataset and project guidance
+- Unified Mentor Private Limited for providing the dataset and project guidance.
-- All contributors and reviewers for their invaluable input and feedback
+- All contributors and reviewers for their invaluable input and feedback.